If you’re a tech enthusiast looking to turn your home into a smart, automated haven, you may have come across the platform called Home Assistant.

 - Easy to set up: Just plug in the power supply and the Ethernet cable, and you’re good to go.

-- Powerful: The Raspberry Pi CM4 is a powerful little computer, so you can run Home Assistant and all your automations smoothly.
+- Powerful: The Raspberry Pi CM4 is a powerful little computer so that you can run Home Assistant and all your automations smoothly.

 - Expandable: You can add more storage with an M.2 SSD, and you can even swap out the CM4 for a more powerful model if you need to.